Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: The Sub-Game Perfect Nash Equilibrium

+For this candidate, the CP offers the content with premium quality on ISP NoN, and does not offer her content on ISP N. In general, the EUs can receive a better quality of content (the premium quality) only on NoN, and that yields a higher advertisement revenue for the CP.
+For small inertias, referring to \eqref{equation:CP_2}, the qualities offered by the CP on the two ISPs play important roles in the utilities of the EUs.
+Thus, by offering her content only on NoN, and that too with premium quality, the CP can motivate all EUs to subscribe to NoN, and enhance her advertisement revenue.
+This also drives N out of the market, even when he offers the minimum possible access fee equaling the service cost $c$.

-In addition, note that the Internet access fee chosen by ISP NoN ($p^{eq}_{NoN}$) increases with (i) increasing the sensitivity of end-users to the quality ($\kappa_u$), (ii) increasing the value of the premium quality ($\tilde{q}_p$), and (iii) decreasing the transport cost of ISP NoN ($t_{NoN}$).
-Recall that $t_{NoN}$ has an inverse relationship with the market power of ISP NoN if $t_N$ is fixed.
+The access fee chosen by NoN, $p^{eq}_{NoN}$, increases with (i) increasing the sensitivity of EUs to the quality ($\kappa_u$), (ii) increasing the value of the premium quality ($\tilde{q}_p$), and (iii) decreasing NoN's marginal transport cost, $t_{NoN}$ (recall that NoN's market power is inversely proportional to $t_{NoN}$).

-Moreover, note that the side-payment charged for the premium quality ($\tilde{p}^{eq}\tilde{q}_p$) is positive, and is dependent on (i) the sensitivity of the payoff of the CP to the quality of the advertisement, i.e. $\kappa_{ad}$, and (ii) the difference between the premium and free quality, i.e. $\tilde{q}_p-\tilde{q}_f$.
-The latter implies that ISP NoN chooses the side-payment in proportion to the additional value created for the CP.
+The CP pays NoN a positive side-payment, $\tilde{p}^{eq}\tilde{q}_p$, which increases with (i) the CP's sensitivity to the quality of the advertisement, i.e. $\kappa_{ad}$, and (ii) the difference between the premium and free qualities, i.e. $\tilde{q}_p-\tilde{q}_f$, which represents the additional value the premium quality creates for the CP.